If you want to make the most out of this race and be as ready as possible, avoid making these 6 commonly made mistakes!

 As you will be burning calories while running, you want to make sure you have enough energy for the race!

-Start eating more carbs one or two days before the race to prepare your body.
+Start eating more carbohydrates one or two days before the race to prepare your body.

 The morning before the race is the most important meal and shouldn’t be neglected!
-Try eating food that can be digested easily and gives you energy.
+Try eating food that can be digested easily and give you energy.